 Is this the way forward for you?

-In any case, it would be best for you to reach out to people who have experience in this, and who can estimate whether your content can be handled using machine translation, with or without human review.
+In any case, it would be best for you to reach out to people who have experience in this, and who can estimate whether your content can be handled using MT, with or without human review.

 If you want to talk about this, reach out to us, and we will talk about our experiences and propose the best approach for the translation of your content.
 As always, there are no strings attached, so why not check what can be done?